Tuberculosis care

 14.00-16.00

-We would like to point out that your request can only be processed by prior appointment.
+We would like to point out that your enquiry can only be dealt with by prior appointment.
 Excluded from this are examinations for early maternity protection in accordance with § 3 para.
 3 of the Maternity Protection Act (only applies to persons registered in Innsbruck).

 Phone: